orion-cirb/Vglut2_GFP_Weka_Shayan/README.md

 * Detect Vglut2 dots with Weka + watershed

-* If GFP channel provided, detect GFP fibers with Weka + colocalize them with Vglut2 dots
+* If GFP channel provided, detect GFP fibers with Weka and colocalize them with Vglut2 dots

 ### Dependencies